thedarkwriter/courseware-lms-content/courses/published/the_puppet_exec_resource_type.md

 }
 </pre>

+`notify` and `subscribe` are two syntax options for creating the same type of relationship.
+Choose the option that makes the most sense to you.
+There is no difference in the compiled catalog between an `exec` that's subscribed to a `file` and a `file` that notifies an `exec`.

 There are several other parameters that can be set on the exec resource, such as `cwd` to set the working directory for the command, and `user` to set the user to run the command.
 The details about all of the built in types can be found here: [Puppet Docs - Type Reference](https://docs.puppet.com/references/latest/type.html).
 If you're managing Windows machines you should also look the the [tips and examples for using Exec resources on Windows](https://docs.puppet.com/puppet/latest/reference/resources_exec_windows.html)